webdevjeffus/webdevjeffus.github.io/blog/cmd-line-cheats.md

   Create all the missing directories in the specified path.
 For example, **mkdir tom/dick/harry** (without the -p flag) will create directory “tom/dick/harry” if and only if directories “tom” and “tom/dick” already exist.
 However, if “tom”, “tom/dick” and “tom/dick/harry” do not exist, **mkdir -p tom/dick/harry** will create "tom", then “tom/dick”, and then “tom/dick/harry”.

 #### more [FILENAME] - *“More” Pager*
-Prints contents of file to screen, one screen at a time.
+Prints contents of file FILENAME to screen, one screen at a time.
 At end of file, returns user to bash prompt automatically, without allowing you to page backwards through the file.

 **_Commands within pager:_**
 * **Spacebar**  Page down to next screen.